 In House Custom Granite & Quartz Fabrication and Installation

-Visalia Ceramic Tile specializes in custom solid surface stone countertops for kitchens, bathrooms, showers, fireplaces and specialty items such as outdoor barbecues.
+Visalia Ceramic Tile specializes in custom solid surface stone countertops for all commercial projects such as restaurant kitchens and restroom vanities and specialty items such as outdoor barbecues and countertops.

 As a manufactured countertop, quartz doesn’t have some of the drawbacks of natural solid surfaces like marble or granite.
 It withstands chips and cracks while offering an appearance that looks a bit more natural than other engineered solid surface countertops.
 Quartz is non-porous, so it resists stains better than natural stone surfaces, which means it doesn’t harbor bacteria and germ growth after cleaning.